getify/You-Dont-Know-JS/types & grammar/ch5.md

 Moreover, each of the three lines are statements containing those expressions. `var a = 3 * 6` and `var b = a` are called "declaration statements" because, obviously, they each declare a variable (and optionally, as here, assign a value to it).

-The third line contains just the expression `b`, but it's also a statment all by itself (though not a terribly interesting one!).
+The third line contains just the expression `b`, but it's also a statement all by itself (though not a terribly interesting one!).
 As such, this is generally referred to as an "expression statement".

 ### Statement Completion Values